davejachimiak/cli_todo/README.md

 This is a simple todo app for the command line written in Haskell.
 It is an expanded version of the todo app from Chapter 9 of Learn You a Haskell for Great Good! by Miran Lipovača.
-It adds items to, removes items from, and bumps items to the top of lists of a given file.
+It adds items to, removes items from, and bumps items to the top of lists of declared files.

 ### Install